Answers to a few of the most common questions asked of the Office of Campus Safety .

-- Cooperate fully with Security staff if they respond to your gathering.
+- Cooperate fully with Safety staff if they respond to your gathering.
 To do anything less will not help your situation.

-- If you feel that you were not treated properly or the procedure was not handled the way it should have, please contact the Director of Security to make a complaint.
+- If you feel that you were not treated properly or the procedure was not handled the way it should have, please contact the Director of Safety to make a complaint.